Sexually Transmitted and Blood-Borne Infections (STIS)

 - Use condoms for penetration and fellatio.

-- Use a dam for cunnilingus and anilingus.
+- Use a dental dam (latex sheet) for cunnilingus and anilingus.

 STI screening tests are easy, free and confidential.